kageiit/android-studio-gradle-test/README.md

 ## Incremental build comparision

-An example use case would be to uncomment line 7 in `e/build.gradle` to check the effect of a new dependency as part of an incremental build.
+Uncomment line 7 in `e/build.gradle` to check the effect of an ABI incompatible change in an incremental build.

+Modify the `onReceive` method of the `TestReceiver` class in the `e` module, to check the effect of an ABI compatible change in an incremental build.